PhuongNg2003/STAT-172-Final/README.md

 ```/data/spm_pu_2022.sas7bdat``` is the data we use to predict.

 We also save our predictions in the ```/data/fswrouty_prediction.csv```, ```/data/fsstamp_prediction.csv```, ```/data/fsfoods_prediction.csv```, ```/data/single_senior_household.csv```
-to make the reproduction of the ```code/combining_predictions.R``` quicker, but there are also comments at the top of the file if you would prefer to source just that file.
+to make the reproduction of the ```code/combining_predictions.R``` quicker.

-## Reproduce
+# Reproduce

 ### Clean data
 We created ```code/clean_acs.R``` (data we use to predict) and ```code/clean_cps.R``` (Current Population Survey data) with the goal of cleaning our x and y variables before using them

+## Short-cut Approach
+As we mentioned above, for a quicker reproduction of the result, you can run  ```code/combining_predictions.R``` to get the heat map of areas in Iowa that rank from most important (lowest number) to least important (highest number).

+## Other Approach
-We, then, need to run the files in order to create a smooth follow and have enough data.
-Thus, we will need to run all the y-variable analysis files first
+However, in order to understand the process of choosing the model and the individual y-variable prediction, we can run the y-variable files separately.

 ### Y-variables
 We need to run these ```code/FSWROUTY_variable.R ```, ```code/fsstamp_analysis.R```, ```code/fsfoods_analysis.R``` files for each y-variable.